How to use Free Transform in Photoshop

 The Skew, Distort and Perspective keyboard shortcuts

 The problem with selecting transform commands from the menu is that the commands are sticky, meaning that you can't do anything else unless you select a different command.
-If you select Skew, for example, and then try to scale or rotate the image, you won't be able to do it.
+For example, if you select Skew, and then you try to scale or rotate the image, you won't be able to.
 You would need to first select Scale or Rotate from the menu, which can quickly become tedious.

 A better way to select Skew, Distort or Perspective is to temporarily switch to them using their keyboard shortcuts.
 Again, even if you don't like keyboard shortcuts, these ones are worth knowing.